verbb/formie/docs/integrations/miscellaneous.md

 ## Local Testing Proxy
-Some integration providers are configured through OAuth, which involves a round trip from your Craft install, to the providers authentication servers, and back again.
+Some integration providers are configured through OAuth, which involves a round trip from your Craft install, to the providers' authentication servers, and back again.
 For some providers - like Google - they require your Craft install to be on a public domain with SSL enabled.
 In practice, you might like to test out the integrations locally on your testing environment, which may not be on a publicly accessible domain.

 Formie can help with this, by providing a **Proxy Redirect URI** for some integrations.
 What this does is modify the URL for the redirect to Verbb servers, to redirect back to your install.